HIFI instrument and calibration web page

 - A bug (see here) was fixed in the calculation of SSO ephemeris positions (ra_centre/dec_centre) that led to offsets of up to ~10".
-This bug affected users that use cubes in a co-moving frame (including the standard level 2.5 cubes), use the doOffset task, or make explicit use of ra_centre / dec_centre in their HIPE scripts.
+This bug affected users that use cubes in a co-moving frame (including the standard Level 2.5 cubes), use the doOffset task, or make explicit use of ra_centre / dec_centre in their HIPE scripts.
 The offset is practically constant over a map and could, e.g., make the emission of a comet appear to be off-center when it really isn't.
-The fixed bug is in the level 0 pipeline, which users cannot run easily.
-The issue will be fixed by the HIPE 11 bulk reprocessing.
-In the meantime, you can use a HIPE snippet such as the one attached here.
+The fixed bug is in the Level 0 pipeline, which users cannot run easily.
+The issue was fixed in HIPE 11.1.

 - DBS Observations If you have data processed with < HIPE 10

-- A new pipeline step, mkDbsReference, calculates the differences the chop positions in all DBS observations and after applying the band-pass correction stores them in a product in calibration->pipeline-out called ReferenceSpectra.
+- A new pipeline step, mkDbsReference, calculates the differences in the chop positions in all DBS observations, and after applying the band-pass correction, stores them in a product in calibration->pipeline-out called ReferenceSpectra.
 This allows you to check for contamination in chop positions for all types of DBS observations.

 - Improved pointing reconstruction for observations taken between OD 320 and 761 If you have data processed with < HIPE 9

 - The pointing information attached to the data for observations taken between OD 320 and OD761 did not use the most accurate representation of the star tracker focal length.
-This will be done for the bulk reprocessing with HIPE 9.
+This was done for the bulk reprocessing with HIPE 9.
 As a consequence, some observations will experience a shift in astrometry, that can be as high as 8 arcsec.
-All the details about the consequences for a particular obsid, and recipes to reconstruct yourself the improved pointing can be found at http://herschel.esac.esa.int/twiki/bin/view/Public/HowToUseImprovedPointingProducts as well as in the level0 section of the Hifi Data Reduction Guide
+Details about the consequences for a particular obsid, and recipes to reconstruct the improved pointing yourself can be found at http://herschel.esac.esa.int/twiki/bin/view/Public/HowToUseImprovedPointingProducts as well as in the Level 0 section of the HIFI Data Reduction Guide.

 - Backfilling of observational parameters If you have data processed with < HIPE 9